MariaRosenholm/Maria-Rosenholm/README.md

 # Lovely to have you here!

-## **I am Full Stack Web Developer student** in Business College Helsinki.
+## Here you can find my Business College Helsinki and Metropolia University of Applied Sciences studies projects, and in the future my own projects.

-Before starting my studies in august 2021 I have taken two courses from Metropolia University of Applied Sciences on **Java** and **C#**.
+I have taken two courses from Metropolia University of Applied Sciences on **Java** and **C#**.

-In my studies in [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/) we were learning about:
+In my studies in Business College Helsinki we were learning about:

 :white_circle: HTML5